ZenGuard-AI/fast-llm-security-guardrails/README.md

 A more detailed documentation is available at [docs.zenguard.ai](https://docs.zenguard.ai/).

-# Pentesting
+# Penetration Testing

-Run pentest against both ZenGuard AI and (optionally) ChatGPT.
+Run pen test against both ZenGuard AI and (optionally) ChatGPT.

 We are using the modified version of the [PromptInject](https://github.com/agencyenterprise/PromptInject/tree/main) as the basic framework for building prompt injections.